bmrejen/dapp-course/README.md

 `truffle test`

+2. Always re-run your migrations if you must your local blockchain and seed some data

+`truffle migrate --reset`
+`truffle exec scripts/seed-exchange.js`

+3. Run your local webserver

+`npm run start`

 ## Troubleshooting

 If the project doesn't work:

 1. Only keep Python2.7 and remove other versions

 `choco uninstall python`